irmowan/ai-chat-navigator/README.md

 - 📏 **Resizable**: Drag to adjust sidebar width to your preference
 - 🌓 **Dark Mode**: Automatically adapts to system theme
 - 💾 **Persistent State**: Remembers sidebar visibility and width across sessions
+- 🌍 **Multi-language**: Supports English and Chinese interface
-- ⚡ **Performance**: Lightweight and fast, no impact on ChatGPT performance
+- ⚡ **Performance**: Lightweight and fast, no impact on chat performance

 ## Installation